Find Affordable College Courses

 Los Alamitos, CA

-Touro University Worldwide ranked #7 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in California list.
+With a ranking of #7, Touro University Worldwide did quite well on this year’s best value schools for allied health professions students working on their bachelor’s degree.
 TUW is a small private not-for-profit school located in the large suburb of Los Alamitos.

 Read full report on Allied Health Professions at Touro University Worldwide